kyma-incubator/examples/personservice/README.md

   }
 ```

-After that execute the following command:
+After that execute the following command from the `/registration` directory:
 `kubectl create configmap registrationfile --from-file=registrationfile.json -n personservice`

 To enable the Application Connector endpoints we reconfigure our service: